cvl-umass/compsci682-fall-2024/assignments/assignments2023/assignment1.md

 ### Setup

 Please familiarize yourself with the [recommended workflow]({{site.baseurl}}/setup-instructions/#working-remotely-on-google-colaboratory) before starting the assignment.
-You should also watch the Colab walkthrough tutorial below.

 The assignment would be using Python = 3.6